jellev/Non-Admin-Templates-DS/README.md

 # Non-Admin-Templates-DS
-Contains example ldif files for creating non-admin users in DS
+Contains example ldif files for creating non-admin users in DS for ForgeRock AM.